 Keeping yourself in good physical health is the best foundation you can give yourself for success in recovery.
 Sometimes things like dental appointments, and optometrist visits can slip through the cracks.
 When you have so many other things on your plate, routine medical wellness visits may not be high on your priority list.

 While in recovery, it can be very helpful to have people on your team that will help you keep these health needs in mind.
 Your support team should be able to help you find practitioners, make appointments, and remind you about them.
 The Lantana team can provide just this kind of support for our clients.

 Being gainfully employed will not only help you provide for your physical needs, but it will also help you strengthen your self-confidence.
 When you are a productive member of your community, you will feel more connected to the world around you.

 If you need to seek a new employment opportunity, it can be very helpful to have support from people that have connections within the community.
 You might also benefit from having someone coach you through the application and interview process.
 Lantana Recovery has the resources to give you any support that you require when finding employment.
 We can help make the process less stressful for you.

 Human beings are fundamentally social creatures.
 Social connections are an important part of our overall well-being.
 It is important to establish good communication skills to repair damaged relationships and make new connections.

-Lantana can help you and your family members rebuild healthy relationships.
-They can also help you discover new ways to connect with people in your community and establish or maintain friendships.
+Lantana can help you and your family members rebuild healthy relationships as “social support from family and friends has been consistently found to predict positive outcomes” (Pathways to Long-Term Recovery: A Preliminary Investigation, Laudet et al., 2002.)
+We can also help you discover new ways to connect with people in your community and establish or maintain friendships.
 Through resources, such as talk therapy or support groups, we can support our clients and their families in establishing social wellness.